Speedy No-Knead Artisan Bread

 - 14 fl oz (1-3/4 cup) water cold tap water for slow rise, hot water for fast rise

-For a speedy version, with 3-4 hours rise vs 12-18 hours, use hot water (115-120F) and add 1/4 teaspoon red wine vinegar, per directions in video by Mark Bittman.
+For a speedy version, with 3-5 hours rise vs 12-18 hours, use hot water (115-120F) and add 1/4 teaspoon red wine vinegar, per directions in video by Mark Bittman. (see link in text above)

 - Mix dry ingredients in a large bowl.
-Add walnuts and/or soaked grains if making multi-grain recipe.
+Add walnuts, raisins, and/or soaked grains if making multi-grain recipe.
 (See link for multi-grain recipe and step-by-step photos.)

-- Stir in water with a wooden spoon.
+- With a wooden spoon, stir in water.
 (For speedy rise, use hot 115-120F water plus 1/4 tsp. red wine vinegar).
 Switch to a plastic scraper if you have one, and continue mixing and turning just until dough is evenly moistened and pulls away from sides of the bowl.
 It’s not necessary to stir vigorously, just enough so the flour is mixed in.

 - Cover bowl with plastic wrap (a plastic shower cap works great!) and let stand 30 minutes.
-Turn dough with the scraper or spoon, giving it about 4 folds.
-(If you skip this step it won’t harm the bread.)
+Turn dough with the scraper or spoon, giving it about 4 folds and stretching the dough as you turn it.
+(If you forget this step, the bread will still be good, but this adds to the gluten development and texture).

 - Dust a towel with oats, cornmeal, wheat bran or a little flour.
+(If using seeds, skip this step and coat with seeds when placing in casserole, moistening dough to help the seeds to stick.
+See below.).
 Scrape the dough out of the bowl onto the towel and shape roughly into a ball.
 Wrap in the towel and leave at room temperature for 30-45 minutes.
-OR – leave bread in bowl, sprinkle top with oats, cornmeal, bran or flour, then scrape around edge of bowl to slightly deflate dough.
-Let stand covered while oven heats, then turn directly into hot pan.
+OR – skip the towel, leave it in the bowl and lightly scrape around edges.
+After 30-45 minutes, transfer directly to pre-heated Dutch oven, as instructed in the following steps.

 - Reduce oven to 450°F. Cover pan with lid or foil.
 Bake covered 25 minutes.
 Dough will rise and start to brown.
 It is half-baked at this point.